docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 When true, the control is enabled, meaning that it accepts input.
 When false, control elements do not accept input, and all types of elements have a dimmed appearance.
-A disabled :ref:`ListItem` is not selectable in a :ref:`ListBox`, :ref:`DropDownList` or :ref:`TreeView` list.
+A disabled :ref:`listitem` is not selectable in a :ref:`control-type-listbox`, :ref:`control-type-dropdownlist` or :ref:`control-type-treeview` list.

 --------------------------------------------------------------------------------